SANTHOSHPETCHIMUTHU/SECURE-DATA-HIDING-IN-IMAGES-USING-STEGANOGRAPHY/README.md

 # SECURE-DATA-HIDING-IN-IMAGES-USING-STEGANOGRAPHY
+THERE ARE TWO PROJECTS ONE DONE WITH GUI AND ANOTHER WITHOUT GUI
+        LOOK FOR stego.py for (without gui)
+        LOOK FOR gui.py for (with gui)

 This project implements **LSB (Least Significant Bit) Steganography** to securely hide text messages inside images using Python.
 It provides a **GUI** for easy encryption and decryption of messages within images.

 ## 📜 Features